moq-wg/moq-transport/draft-lcurley-warp.md

 * Packet loss or flow control MAY delay the delivery of individual streams.
 * The sender might not support QUIC stream prioritization.

+TODO: Refer to Congestion Response and Priorirization Section for further details on various proposals.

 ## Groups
+TODO: Add text describing interation of group and intra object priorities within a group and their relation to congestion response.
+Add how it refers to {{priority-congestion}}

 Objects are marked with metadata that facilitate congestion response in relays.
 That information also facilitate synchronization to intermediate points, as needing when "fast forwarding" or "rewinding" a media stream.
 Applications can define groups however they see fit, as long as the following property applies: